filbench/filbench.github.io/index.md

 ---
 layout: home
-title: We are a collective of Pinoy NLP Researchers
 ---

+# FilBench is a collective of Pinoy NLP Researchers